 You don’t have to market your listings on Ebay and Amazon, as simply adding your products to these sites is generally enough.
 You’re using their brand and platform to get traffic without having to pay for it.

-The cons to selling on Ebay and Amazon
+Cons to selling on Ebay and Amazon:

 You rarely get something for nothing and this holds true with Ebay and Amazon.
 You get to list your products in front of their large audiences and in return, there is a listing fee.
 These fees can get pretty high and when you’re drop shipping, your profit margin is already low.
 Listing fees can eat away at your business.